 shou shou omachi kudasai

-By repeating the ideogram of small and little [少], we mean a little time, by adding the verb to wait in the form [お] we make it even more polite.
+By repeating the kanji for small and little [少], we want to say a little time, and by adding the verb to wait in the form [お], we make it even more polite.

-Usually this form is spoken in shops, stores and some companies.
-It can be literally translated as: “Please Wait A Little”.
+This form is generally spoken in businesses, shops, and some companies.
+It can be literally translated as: “Please wait a little.”

 確認するからちょっと待って